Dominions: Priests, Prophets and Pretenders: Dominion

 Dominion is a measure of a god's influence and worshipers.
 It is measured in candles, white candles being a god's dominion, black candles being other dominions.
 A nation is usually weaker while fighting in enemy dominion and stronger while fighting in its own dominion.
 Dominion can be spread in several ways.
 One way is via temples.
 There can be one temple build per province for a certain amount of gold.
 It will spread dominion to its province and all provinces near it.
 Another way is with a prophet or priest.
 Each nation can only have one prophet at a time, but as many priests as it wishes.
 A prophet is created when the "become prophet" order is given to a commander.
 Priests and prophets are commanders that are characterized by having holy magic and the ability to preach.
-Preaching spreads dominion like a temple, but priests and prophets can move and cast holy spells, which can be very effective against certain types of enemies.
+Preaching spreads dominion like a temple, but priests and prophets can move and cast holy spells, which can be effective against certain types of enemies.